Honors by Contract

 Note, too, that there are no additional fees or tuition costs for honors-by-contract coursework.

-If you're an Honors@Bucks student interested in arranging contracts for an upcoming semester, please contact Dr. Stephen doCarmo, Honors@Bucks program coordinator.
+If you're an Honors@Bucks student interested in arranging an honors contract for an upcoming semester, please contact Dr. Stephen doCarmo, Honors@Bucks coordinator.